 Tonight, dinner starts in the usual way.
 Whether I’m cooking, ordering in, and often before eating out, the meal starts with a large serving of vegetables.
 Veggies first!
 I’m talking a large pasta bowl full.
 This generally means steamed cabbage, kale or broccoli, tossed with olive oil and sea salt or a few sprays of Bragg's amino acids.
 Yes, I buy the economy size bottle!
 For salads, I often make a spinach salad, or one of my favorite kale salads.
 This is a habit I recommend highly to anyone wanting to eat healthier.
 Veggies first.
 Tonight’s veggies are followed by baked salmon and cauliflower mash.

-For dinner, I make braised chard, Black Bean Chipotle Soup, one of my favorite Clean recipes, and my own vegan, sugar-free Coconut-Almond Tapioca Pudding.
+For dinner, I make braised chard, Black Bean Chipotle Soup, one of my favorite Clean recipes, and some vegan tapioca pudding.

 The evening is spent working on future blog posts, which is much more fun than you might think.
 I never followed a food blog until I started following the Clean blog.
-It completely inspired me in my kitchen, so much so that I started my own blog, Whole Foods Explorer.
+It completely inspired me in my kitchen.